khacoder/canuck-cp/readme.txt

 = Layout Options =
 * left sidebar, right sidebar, both sidebars, fullwidth
 * Each page can use a different layout
-* optionally include breadcrumbs, by installing the Breadcrumb Trail WordPress Plugin
+* optionally include breadcrumbs
 * optionally include featured images on WordPress core templates: archive, category, tag, and search

 = Static Home Page Options =
 * Feature area can be a slider, image, or no feature
-* 13 Home Page Areas and 13 Home Page Sections, with the flexibility of putting any section in any area.
+* 15 Home Page Areas and 15 Home Page Sections, with the flexibility of putting any section in any area.
 * colored background or image with opacity settings for both optios
 * optionally use parallax effects for images

 = Blog Options =
 * post style options : top feature, side feature, two column grid, three column grid. two stamp grid, three stamp grid
-* post formats: audio, gallery, image, quote, video
 * options to exclude post meta: date,author,category,tags
 * sticky posts displayed at the top of your blog